Final-obstruent devoicing

-Final-obstruent devoicing or terminal devoicing is a systematic phonological process occurring in languages such as Catalan, German, Dutch, Breton, Russian, Polish, Lithuanian, Turkish, and Wolof.
+Final-obstruent devoicing or terminal devoicing is a systematic phonological process occurring in languages such as Catalan, German, Dutch, Quebec French, Breton, Russian, Polish, Lithuanian, Turkish, and Wolof.
 In such languages, voiced obstruents in final position (at the end of a word) become voiceless before voiceless consonants and in pausa.
-The process can be written as *C[+voice] → C[-voice]/__#.
+The process can be written as *C[+ obstruent, +voice] → C[-voice]/__#.

 Languages with final-obstruent devoicing

 Germanic languages

 Most modern continental West Germanic languages developed final devoicing, the earliest evidence appearing in Old Dutch around the 9th or 10th century.